justice-rage/wagtail_crx_snipcart_storefront/README.md

 27. In the **admin capable tab**, create a test product via signing into the admin and creating a *Products Landing Page*.
 After creation, navigate to your newly created *Products Landing Page* in the admin and click create *child page*.
 Fill out all required product information, and press *publish* when done.

 28. In the **transaction capable tab**, add the product to your cart and attempt to check out.
+    - You should now be able to perform transactions (only test transactions are covered in this guide), which are required to [populate your product data into your Snipcart accounts dashboard](https://docs.snipcart.com/v3/dashboard/store-management#5-products).

 29. Congratulations, you have successfully made a test transaction! 🎉
-   - You will be able to see your test transaction in your Snipcart dashboard.
+   - You will be able to see your transaction in your Snipcart dashboard.

 ---